libis/workflow/README.md

 ## Architecture

 This gem is essentially a simple, custom workflow system.
 The core of the workflow are the tasks.
-You can - and should - create your own tasks by creating new classes and include ::Libis::Workflow::Task.
-The ::Libis::Workflow::Task module and the included ::Libis::Workflow::Base::Logger module provide the necessary attributes and methods to make them work in the workflow.
-See the detailed documentation for the modules for more information.
+You can - and should - create your own tasks by creating new classes inherited from ::Libis::Workflow::Task.
+The ::Libis::Workflow::Task class and the included ::Libis::Workflow::Base::Logger module provide the necessary attributes and methods to make them work in the workflow.
+See the detailed documentation for the class and module for more information.

-The objects that the tasks will be working on should include the ::Libis::Workflow::WorkItem module.
+The objects that the tasks will be working on should include the ::Libis::Workflow::Base::WorkItem module.
-When working with file objects the module ::Libis::Workflow::FileItem and/or ::Libis::Workflow::DirItem modules should be included for additional file-specific functionality.
+When working with file objects the module ::Libis::Workflow::Base::FileItem and/or ::Libis::Workflow::Base::DirItem modules should be included for additional file-specific functionality.
 Work items can be organized in different types and a hierarchical structure.
+A simple implementation of work items with in-memory storage is provided as classes ::Libis::Workflow::WorkItem, ::Libis::Workflow::FileItem and
+::Libis::Workflow::DirItem.

+All the tasks will be organized into a workflow object for which a base module ::Libis::Workflow::Base::Workflow is provided.
+It contains all the basic logic required for proper configuration and operation.
+Again a in-memory implementation is provided in the class ::Libis::Workflow::Workflow for your convenience to be used as-is or to derive your own from.

-All the tasks will be organized into a ::Libis::Workflow::WorkflowDefinition which will be able to execute the tasks in proper order on all the WorkItems supplied/collected.
+The workflow object will be able to execute the tasks in proper order on all the WorkItems supplied/collected.
 Each task can be implemented with code to run or simply contain a list of child tasks.
+When a workflow is executed a special run object is created that captures the configuration, logs and workitems generated while executing the tasks.
+Essential logic is provided in the module ::Libis::Workflow::Base::Run with a simple in-memory implementation in
+::Libis::Workflow::Run.
+The run object's class name has to be provided to the workflow configuration so that the workflow can instantiate the correct object.

-Two tasks are predefined:
+One tasks is predefined:
-::Libis::Workflow::Tasks::VirusChecker - runs a virus check on each WorkItem that is also a FileItem.
 ::Libis::Workflow::Tasks::Analyzer - analyzes the workflow run and summarizes the results.
 It is always included as the last task by the workflow unless you supply a closing task called 'Analyzer' yourself.

-The whole ingester workflow is configured by a Singleton object ::Libis::Workflow::Config which contains settings for logging, paths where tasks and workitems can be found and the path to the virus scanner program.
+The whole ingester workflow is configured by a Singleton object ::Libis::Workflow::Config which contains settings for logging and paths where tasks and workitems can be found.

 ## Usage